Land Conservation in an Era of Climate Change

 - Identifying resilient landscapes.
 To help determine the best places to conserve based on the changes we anticipate from climate change, we support efforts to develop methodologies for incorporating climate change considerations into habitat conservation planning.
 In particular, we support the development and application of methodologies pioneered by The Nature Conservancy to help habitat conservation planners identify landscapes that exhibit climate change resilience.

 - Protecting resilient landscapes.
 The Environment Program awards land capital grants to protect landscapes that have been identified as resilient to climate change and a high conservation priority at the regional level.
-For example, we awarded more than $12 million to the Open Space Institute to protect resilient, high-priority landscapes in the Northeast, Mid-Atlantic and Southeast, and more than $6 million to The Nature Conservancy to undertake similar conservation actions in the Pacific Northwest.
+The program has awarded more than $18 million to protect resilient, high-priority landscapes across the country.
+Currently, we support the Pacific Northwest Resilient Landscapes Initiative, a collaborative between the Land Trust Alliance, the Oregon Community Foundation, the Seattle Foundation, and the Idaho Community Foundation to protect thousands of acres in Oregon, Idaho and Washington.

 - Managing conserved lands.
 While the above strategies are critical, it is also important that lands already in protected status be managed with climate change in mind.
 To address this need, we support the Climate Adaptation Fund, a national re-granting program managed by the Wildlife Conservation Society, that funds on-the-ground adaptation projects throughout the United States.
 Watch a video about the program.